QBayLogic/benchmark-compilation/docs/index.md

 #### Intel Core i7-8700K

-One of our clients gratiously allowed us to use one of their workstations to run this benchmark.
+One of our clients gratiously allowed us to use one of their desktops to run this benchmark.
 It's roughly equal to the machine we would've picked as the counter part to the above Ryzen 7 2700X machine.
 It has the following specifications: